trentonallan/virtual-aragonite-sensor/README.md

 I used a Random Forest (100 trees, max depth 15) because it handles small datasets well and automatically ranks feature importance during training.
 The model splits data 60/20/20 for training/validation/test and uses 10-fold cross-validation to verify performance.

-The forest approach beat neural networks here because:
+Random Forest worked better than neural networks here because:
-- More robust on 2,140 samples
+- More robust on small datasets (2,140 samples)
-- Built-in feature rankings
+- Automatically ranks feature importance during training
-- Confidence scores from tree variance
+- Provides confidence scores from ensemble variance

-Model includes a `predict_with_confidence()` function that returns both predictions and uncertainty estimates based on inter-tree variance, enabling users to identify low-confidence predictions that may warrant in-situ validation.
+The model includes a `predict_with_confidence()` function that returns predictions with uncertainty estimates, helping identify which predictions should be validated in-situ.

 ### Input Features
 1. Sea Surface Temperature (MODIS SST)